 - 1 Contents

 - 2 Land Use

 - 3 Rural

 - 4 Natural Resource Lands

 - 5 Environment

 - 6 Shoreline

 - 7 Housing

 - 8 Transportation

 - 9 Utilities

 - 10 Capital Facilities

-- 11 Economic
+- 11 Economic Development

-The Economic Development Element of the Skagit County Comprehensive Plan is a companion to the Comprehensive Economic Development Strategy (CEDS) that is maintained by the Skagit Council of Governments (SCOG).
+- 12 Climate and Resiliency

+- 13 Implementation

+Council of Governments (SCOG).
 The Council is a regional government body charged with a number of activities including the coordination of local economic analysis and planning.
 The Comprehensive Economic Development Strategy is updated periodically by the Skagit Council of Governments in partnership with the Economic Development Association of Skagit County to address requirement of the Growth Management Act (GMA) and the U.S. Economic Development Administration.
 The Community Economic Development Strategy provides information on trends, needs, problems and opportunities, and identifies strategies for implementing the goals in this Element.